Entertainment & Special Event Insurance — Kelly Insurance Group

 SPECIALTY MARKETS THAT WRITE HIP HOP

-We work with entertainment insurance carriers who specialize in this genre and don't decline based on music category alone.
-When standard markets say no, our specialty entertainment markets evaluate the actual risk — your venue, your security plan, your artist, and your track record — and write the coverage.
+We work with entertainment carriers that specialize in this genre and don't decline on category alone.
+When standard markets say no, our specialty markets evaluate the actual risk — your venue, your security plan, your artist, and your track record — and write the coverage.

 ASSAULT & BATTERY EXPERTISE

-A&B coverage is the most critical and most difficult coverage component for hip hop events — and one of our specialties.
-We know which carriers write it, what security protocols they require, and how to structure the endorsement language so that claims are actually covered when they occur.
+A&B is the most critical and most difficult component for hip hop events — and one of our specialties.
+We know which carriers write it, what security protocols they expect, and how to structure the endorsement so claims are actually covered when they occur.

-For straightforward events, we can often turn a quote around same day.
+For straightforward shows, we work with markets that can often quote in as little as a day.
 For more complex productions, we'll tell you exactly how long it will take and why.
-We move at the speed the entertainment industry requires — not at the pace of a standard commercial insurance timeline.
+We move at the pace the entertainment industry requires.

-Venues, municipalities, and sponsors need Certificates of Insurance — often on short timelines.
-Once your policy is bound, KIG issues COIs and additional insured endorsements within hours, not days.
-We understand that in the entertainment business, timing is everything.
+Venues, municipalities, and sponsors need Certificates of Insurance, often on short timelines.
+Once your policy is bound, KIG issues COIs and additional insured endorsements — and clients can generate certificates through our portal as well.

 FULL-SPECTRUM ENTERTAINMENT COVERAGE

-Beyond event GL, KIG covers the full entertainment ecosystem — production companies, AV and sound engineers, staging contractors, mobile stage operators, DJ services, liquor liability, film production, and more.
-One broker for your entire entertainment operation.
+Beyond event GL, KIG covers the broader entertainment ecosystem — production companies, AV and sound, staging, mobile stages, LED walls, liquor liability, and film production.
+One broker for your whole entertainment operation.

 READY TO GET YOUR HIP HOP EVENT INSURED?

 Complete our Special Event Quote Form online and we'll get back to you fast — or call/text us directly.
-Don't wait until the week of the event.
+Don't wait until the week of the show.